-MoDOT's fleet equipment, with a replacement value of over \$469 million, is necessary to maintain roads and bridges in order to meet customers' needs.
+MoDOT 's fleet equipment, with a replacement value of over \$469 million, is necessary to maintain roads and bridges in order to meet customers' needs.
 The total miles/hours decreased from 48.4 million in fiscal year 2020 to 44.4 million in FY 2021.
 As the department's fleet ages due to limited funds for fleet investment, monitoring the operational costs ensures the department is making good repair decisions.

-Through the fourth quarter of FY 2021, overall costs are down for dump truck and stripers with an increase in light duty and other fleet.
+Through the first quarter of FY 2022, overall costs are down for all classes except for dump trucks.
+However, there has been an increase in fuel costs from last year for all classes.
 From FY 2017 to FY 2021, operational costs, not factoring fuel cost, have increased except for stripers.
 Dump trucks increased 14%, light duty increased 36% and other equipment increased 9%.
 During this period, the consumer price index inflation factor increased by 8% according to the Bureau of Labor Statistics.